 What is CSS?

 Collaborative Study Sessions (CSS) are one of the best benefits of being in TIP!
 Sessions are facilitated by trained Course Assistants (CAs) – former TIP Scholars who have successfully completed the course to which they are assigned.
-Our CAs even attend your class’s lectures and discussion sessions alongside you to help with your questions along the way.
+Our CAs attend your class’s lectures and discussion sessions alongside you to help with your questions along the way.

 CSS sessions are a non-judgmental space for students to come and ask for help, study with their peers, identify gaps in their knowledge, and try new learning approaches.